Ilavarasu

 Ilavarasu is an Indian cinematographer and actor, who works in the Tamil film industry.
 He started his career as a cinematographer and worked for 13 films, winning a Tamil Nadu State Film Award for one of them.
-He, however, became better known as an actor, after he debuted and appeared in pivotal roles in Bharathiraja's and Cheran's films.
-He starred in over 160 Tamil films, mostly in supporting and comedian roles.
+He, however, became better known as an actor, after he appeared in pivotal roles in Bharathiraja's and Cheran's films.
+He starred in over 160 Tamil films, mostly in supporting and comedic roles.